yukthagp/iitmstudent2021/README.md

 Hey there!
-I’m Yuktha
+I’m Yuktha\n
-Pursuing BSc in CMS from St. Joseph's college, Completed Foundational level of the IITM Bsc course
+Pursuing BSc in CMS from St. Joseph's college,\n Completed Foundational level of the IITM Bsc course

 You can reach me through: